sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 20-04-2018

+- https://www.quantamagazine.org/decades-old-graph-problem-yields-to-amateur-mathematician-20180417/ Update to the "chromatic number of the plane" problem: the answer is now 5 colors! (was 4 previously)

 # 19-04-2018

 - https://www.infoq.com/presentations/java9-modules Live demo and explanations of how to migrate a spring+hibernate java 8 app to java 9 app, tons of caveats to deal with.